robertu94/libpressio/docs/UsingTheExternalMetric.md

 *New in external API 3* The following arguments will be "prefixed" according to the `external:field_names` argument if it is set.
 See the table above in "Configuration Options" and example usage below.

+*New in external API 7* When there are multiple datasets provided as input, they always begin with `--input`.

+*New in external API 7* `--eval_uuid` a string containing a UUID that _should_ be unique per invocation of the metric

 `--input` path to a temporary file containing the input data prior to compression. (new in version 2) It will be interpreted according to the `external:io_format` option

 `--decompressed` path to a temporary file containing the input data prior to compression. (new in version 2) It will be interpreted according to the `external:io_format` option